v-paalex/OfficeDocs-o365seccomp/SecurityCompliance/use-notifications-and-policy-tips.md

 - Recipient domain is
 - Sender IP address is

 Note that all of these conditions work in Outlook, where they will match content and enforce protective actions on content.
-But showing policy tips to users that is not yet supported.
+But showing policy tips to users is not yet supported.

 ### Policy tips in the Exchange Admin Center vs. the Office 365 Security &amp; Compliance Center